Flithor/ReusableCodes/README.md

    - Pay attention to read the comments!
 3. Try it!

-PS: you can edit `DllIntoFolder.targets` to change the dll folder name. `bin` by default.
+PS: you can edit `DllFolder`node in `DllIntoFolder.targets` to change the dll folder name. `bin` by default.

 **WARNING**:
 It will affect relative path file seek based on working directory.